+(Four here, two on next page)

+DELICIOUS

 Under that rich, red skin with its faint "shadows of light," lies clean white meat-fine grained, mild and fragrant.
-You'll know the Delicious by those five low ridges down its side which give it that broad-shouldered look.
+You'll know the Delicious by those five prominent points at the calyx end and that "broad-shouldered" look.
 October to February is its season.

 ROME BEAUTY

-The "baking apple supreme" is the big round Rome Beauty as Washington State grows it.
+The all-purpose apple supreme is the big, round Rome Beuaty as Washington State grows it.
 Juicy, of course-mildly acid and aromatic.
 When you bake it, or cook in a flaky crust of an apple pie, be prepared for a new taste thrill.
 Its season: November to March.